Get all your news in one place.

 Of course, in some cases, those who lack the financial resources to support themselves later in life may have to start claiming benefits as soon as they become eligible.
 In other cases, it may have seemed like a good idea to begin claiming Social Security at age 62, but retirees regret the decision when they realize they can't support themselves on the lower payments.

-However, seniors who become more financially secure after age 62 don't have to stick with their decision to receive lower monthly payments.
+However, older people who become more financially secure after age 62 don't have to stick with their decision to receive lower monthly payments.
 Additionally, those who realize they made a mistake by taking Social Security so early don't have to continue accepting those lower payments.
 This flexibility comes with some crucial rules and implications to consider.

 Applying for withdrawal of Social Security benefits

-If you filed to start receiving Social Security within the last 12 months and now want to go back to work, you should file for a "withdrawal" of benefits using Form SSA-521.
+If you filed to start receiving Social Security within the last 12 months and now want to return to work, you should file for a "withdrawal" of benefits using Form SSA-521.
 However, in this scenario, you must pay back everything you have already accepted from Social Security.
 The amount that must be repaid includes all the benefits paid to your spouse or other beneficiaries and everything the Social Security Administration (SSA) withheld for taxes, Medicare premiums, etc.

 Filing for a withdrawal essentially resets your situation, making it as if you had never filed to begin benefits at all.
 However, if your withdrawal affects other beneficiaries like your spouse, they must also sign a consent form to stop the benefits.